sehyunnoh/SlotMachine/readme.md

 # Slot Machine
 ## Main Page
 > - Expresses three pictures to go back dynamically
-> - Step Implemented so that results by step are displayed on the screen.
+> - Step Implemented so that results by step are displayed on the screen

 ![main](images/main.jpg)